Marcelosmbrrr/laravel-docker-setup/README.md

 # About

-This is a container setup for laravel + inertia.
+This is a container setup for laravel + inertia for development and production.

 # Commands for production: